Breaking

 Who curated this article?

-Hi, I’m Ashley Biancuzzo, and I manage all laptop and Chromebook coverage at PCWorld.
-While I focus closely on Chromebooks, I’m deeply immersed in the wider world of consumer tech.
-I spend a good amount of time writing and reflecting on where laptops are headed, from the rise of AI and sustainable design to long-term laptop trends.
-When I’m not thinking about tech, I’m usually gaming, reading, or hanging out with Allen (my rescue greyhound).
+Hi, I’m Ashley Biancuzzo, and I oversee all laptop and Chromebook coverage at PCWorld.
+While you’ll see me review Chromebooks on occasion, I’m also really into the broader world of consumer tech.
+I spend a lot of time writing and thinking about where laptops are headed–from AI and sustainable designs to long-term trends.
+When I’m not deep in the world of tech, you’ll probably find me gaming, getting lost in a good book, or chilling with my rescue greyhound, Allen.

 How to choose the best gaming laptop under $1,000